JULIELab/JULIELab.github.io/staff/Buechel/publication.md

 #### 2018

+* Johannes Hellrich, **Sven Buechel** and Udo Hahn: JeSemE: Interleaving Semantics and Emotions in a Web Service for the Exploration of Language Change Phenomena.
+Accepted for *COLING 2018 System Demonstrations*.

 * Sebastian G.M.
 Händschke\*, **Sven Buechel**\*, Jan Goldenstein, Philipp Poschmann, Tinghui Duan, Peter Walgenbach and Udo Hahn.
 2018.
 A Corpus of Business and Corporate Social Responsibility Reports: 280 Million Tokens of Balanced Organizational Writing.
 Accepted for *ECONLP @ ACL 2018*.

 * **Sven Buechel** and Udo Hahn.
 2018.
 Emotion Representation Mapping for Automatic Lexicon Construction (Mostly) Performs on Human Level.
 Accepted for ***COLING 2018***.